 Diagnosing shoulder pain on your own is never a good idea.
 You should always call our office with any type of pain so we can determine if you need to come in for a visit.
 Ignoring pain means an underlying problem could wind up becoming a lot more serious.
 Scheduling an exam for shoulder pain is the best way to ensure you get the right treatment for a speedy recovery.

-If you’re having shoulder pain or other shoulder symptoms, call OrthoIllinois at (779)774-1110 or use our online system to request an appointment with Dr. Van Thiel today.
+If you’re having shoulder pain or other shoulder symptoms, call OrthoIllinois at (779)774-1110 or use our online system to request an appointment with Dr. Van Thiel at his Rockford office today.